The Origin of Turrón and Its History

 The origins of turrón in Spain arrived at the hands of the Arabs who inhabited the land from 711 to 1492.
 It was likely the Muslim people who introduced the custom of mixing nuts with honey into our lands for confectionery.

-In Spain, the Alicante region (especially its mountains) was strongly linked to almond cultivation, and there were hives of raw rosemary honey and thyme.
-These are, once again, the ingredients of turrón.
-Therefore, the circumstances were ideal for the production, origin, and evolution of turrón in our geographical area.
+In Spain, the Alicante region (especially its mountains) was strongly linked to the cultivation of almond trees, and there were beehives for natural honey and thyme.
+Ingredients, again, of the nougat.
+That is why the circumstances were ideal for its elaboration, origin and evolution of nougat in our geographical area.

 The Original Turrón

-As mentioned, current Alicante and Jijona turrones have little in common with the original turrón that we currently have in our turrón catalog.
+As mentioned, current Alicante and Jijona nougats have little in common with the original nougat that we currently have in our nougat catalog.

-In their origins, historical turrones looked similar to the Guirlache turrón we know today.
-Its simple preparation (toasting almonds with their skins and mixing them with cooked honey) made it an ideal food, as well as being very energetic and versatile; turrones were made not only with toasted almonds but also with hazelnuts, pine nuts, and walnuts.
+In their origins, historical nougats had an appearance similar to the Guirlache we know today.
+Its easy preparation (toasting almonds with skin and mixing them with cooked honey made it an ideal food as well as being very energetic and versatile, since not only toasted almonds were used to make nougat, but also hazelnuts, pine nuts and walnuts.

 In fact, by the year 1400, a geographical specialization had already been created in the peninsula based on the nut that was most widely cultivated: on the northern Mediterranean coast, hazelnut turrón was made.
 In the southern plateau and Andalusia, pine nut or walnut turrón was produced, and on the southeastern coast, in the Alicante region, toasted almond turrón was the specialty.